 10.01 - WITHDRAWAL FROM DISTRICT

 Any of the Municipalities who are parties to this Agreement may withdraw from the District in accordance with the following procedure.
 The Municipality desiring to withdraw shall notify the District Board at least two (2) years prior to the withdrawal date.
 An appraisal of the assets of the District shall be made by the District Board or caused to be made by a third party as of the withdrawal date.
 The District Board or third party shall take into consideration the depreciated value of the equipment on hand.
 In making such appraisal, no equipment belonging to Dane County or contributed by Dane County or any other governmental unit shall be included in the equipment appraisal.
 Following said appraisal, the District Board, in consultation with the Municipalities that did not give notice of withdrawal, shall determine whether to compensate the withdrawing Municipality and continue the District, or terminate the District entirely and compensate all Municipalities on the basis of their Proportionate Share as of the withdrawal date.
-If the decision is to continue the District, payment shall be made to the withdrawing Municipality in the month of February that occurs 14 months after the December 31 withdrawal date unless, during said 14 months, the remaining Municipalities elect to dissolve the District instead of making such payments.
+If the decision is to continue the District, payment shall be made to the withdrawing Municipality in the month of February that occurs 14 months after the December 31 withdrawal date unless, during said 14 months, the remaining Municipal Boards elect to dissolve the District instead of making such payments.
 In the event of dissolution of the District, property on hand shall be sold and the assets shall then be divided among the Municipalities based on the Proportionate Share as of the date of withdrawal.

 Notwithstanding the foregoing, and only with respect to those Towns where only a portion of the Town is within the District, the Town may provide the required notice withdraw a portion of its territory from the District but in such event shall not be entitled to any withdrawal payment.